Our guide to Northumberland National Park, including where to stay, places to visit and best walks

-> Also known as the ‘Robin Hood’ tree following its appearance in the 1991 film Robin Hood: Prince of Thieves.
+Also known as the ‘Robin Hood’ tree following its appearance in the 1991 film Robin Hood: Prince of Thieves.
 Sycamore Gap is one of the most photographed trees in the UK.
-It’s easy to see why as it grows in a dramatic dip alongside Hadrian’s Wall in Northumberland.
+It’s easy to see why as it grows in a dramatic dip alongside Hadrian’s Wall, Northumberland Wall in Northumberland.
 It was also named England’s ‘Tree of the Year’ in 2016.

-> Best walks in the national park
+Best walks in the national park

 The fell sandstones of the Simonside Hills were deposited from a river delta some 330 million years ago.
 Weathering and erosion have led to their dominant aspect, which makes them recognisable throughout the county.
 Walk through conifer forests and across heather moorland to these distinctive summits with a seven-mile hike.
 Route and map.

 Northumberland’s Upper Coquetdale is physically and historically one of the wildest parts of England.
 Explore this fascinating landscape on an eight-mile walk over the broad grassy ridgelines, steep-sided valleys and ancient droving routes.
 Map and route.